 There will also be team scoring medals for the first three teams in all categories, which are decided by the aggregate of places recorded by the first three runners, with one team per country.

 Nationality eligibility criteria will follow World Masters Association/World Athletics rules.
-Passport details will be required at race registration.
+Passport details (or other official proof of identity e.g driving licence and birth certificate) will be required at race registration.

 Note to Irish Entrants

 As there are no qualifying regulations, the A.A.I. will not be in a position to provide Irish gear to all the competitors for this event.